 - The exact pathophysiology is unknown.

-Reduced insulin sensitivity (peripheral insulin resistance) is present in PCOS, as in metabolic syndrome → hyperinsulinemia
+Reduced insulin sensitivity (peripheral insulin resistance) and the consequent hyperinsulinemia result in:

 - Epidermal hyperplasia and hyperpigmentation (acanthosis nigricans)

 - ↑ Androgen production in ovarian theca interna cells → imbalance between androgen precursors and the resulting estrogen produced in granulosa cells